snowplow/marketing-attribution-accelerator/content/visualisation/visualisation_1.md

 | 2022-06-03                | 2022-08-01              | Video             | (↓)  1       | (↓)  8.49    | 10000.0| (↓)  0.001|

 ***
-The above fractional attribution data can also be visualised, for example:
+The above attribution data can also be visualised, for example:
 ![conversions_and_roas](../images/conversions_roas_browser.png)